 “WE WROTE THE COOKBOOK FOR TWO REASONS…”: LANA GRAZIANO SHARES STORIES & RECIPES

-What will be more tasty, the recipes or the stories?
+What will be more delicious, the recipes or the stories?

 There are probably few ladies more skilled with a cleaver than the “Mob Wives.”
 And three of those ladies, Lana, Jennifer and Renee Graziano from the hit VHI reality show are sharing their talents along with 100 recipes in the new cookbook “How to Use a Meat Cleaver: Secrets and Recipes from a Mob Family’s Kitchen.”
 As of press time, the book and its authors are some of the top trending topics on Twitter.